marclop/apm-server/testing/benchmark/scaling/README.md

 ## Benchmarking methodology

 To assess the performance of APM Server, we need to send events to the APM Server as fast as we can in order to determine what the maximal throughput can be.
-The chosen tool is `apmbench` for load generation using a set number of _simulated_ apm agents.
-The number of agents that we've chosen to use is between 512 and 1024.
+The chosen tool is [`apmbench`](../../../TESTING.md#macro-benchmarking) for load generation using a set number of _simulated_ apm agents.
+The number of agents that we've chosen to use is between 512 and 1024 for the 8 and 15GB sizes.

 For the sake of scaling, and data gathering, we have been benchmarking using different Elasticsearch shard settings for the APM Server data streams.
 The maximum number of shards that we have tested with is 24 shards